ndnrzk/simple_calculator/README.md

 # simple_calculator
-A program to make a simple calculator made by nida
+A program to make a simple calculator.
+This program is made by nida.